-Shyrock and Diliberto: “Couples seeking innovative and quirky engagement photos will love shooting at one of the DC region’s fairs.
+Shryock and Diliberto: “Couples seeking innovative and quirky engagement photos will love shooting at one of the DC region’s fairs.
 These summertime sessions are incredibly fun for everyone involved, and we enjoy strolling through the fairgrounds and creating pictures of the experience.”

 4. Crystal City

-Shyrock and Diliberto: “Located in Arlington, Virginia, Crystal City features a wide variety of backgrounds including outdoor murals, innovative architecture, cute shops, and stylish restaurants.
+Shryock and Diliberto: “Located in Arlington, Virginia, Crystal City features a wide variety of backgrounds including outdoor murals, innovative architecture, cute shops, and stylish restaurants.
 While it might not be the most obvious location at first glance, we enjoy working with couples who want engagement photos where they live and work.”

 Adibe: “Dumbarton Oaks provides a great balance of architecture, greenery, textures, structures, and the occasional art exhibition to spice up your photos.”

 Taylor: “I just recently photographed a vow renewal here, and I love it because it’s super different.
 It feels very old-world and is nestled right above Georgetown.
 It’s got major Secret Garden vibes and so many hidden corners.
 Guaranteed for lots of variety in a session here.”

 Shryock and Diliberto: “Just a short drive outside of DC, Great Falls National Park offers a taste of the great outdoors.
 With access from both Virginia and Maryland, Great Falls offers impressive waterfalls, a variety of boulder features, and a diverse array of foliage.
 [It’s] perfect for couples who enjoy being immersed in nature.”

 Adibe: “Anderson House gives off an extremely regal vibe.
 If you are looking for that gilded-age feeling in a location, this is one for you.”